alturacode/billing-core/README.md

 - `SubscriptionId` — identifier for a subscription
 - `SubscriptionName` — logical name (for example, `default`, `primary`, `main`)
 - `SubscriptionBillable` — polymorphic-style identifier of your customer in your own system
-- `SubscriptionItem` / `SubscriptionItemId` — line items inside a subscription (base plan, add-ons)
-- `SubscriptionStatus` — status (for example, Active, Paused, Canceled, Incomplete)
 - `SubscriptionProvider` — which billing provider this subscription belongs to (for example, `stripe`)
+- `SubscriptionItem` — line items inside a subscription (base plan, add-ons)
+- `SubscriptionItemEntitlement` - Entitlements granted by a subscription item
 - `SubscriptionRepository` — abstraction that you implement to persist subscriptions

-Subscriptions are **provider-agnostic**; provider-specific IDs and state are managed by provider implementations and stored alongside subscriptions using your `SubscriptionRepository`.
+Subscriptions are **provider-agnostic**; provider-specific IDs and state are managed by provider implementations and stored alongside subscriptions using `AlturaCode\Billing\Core\Provider\ExternalIdMapper`.

 ### Billing Providers